Genivia/ugrep/README.md

   known to exist that may increase the initial running time of **ugrep** for complex DFA construction.

-- **ugrep is portable** to Unix/Linux/Mac and compiles with MSVC++ to run on Windows.
-Binaries are included for Linux, Mac, and Windows.
+- **ugrep is portable** to Linux, Unix, Mac OS X, and compiles with MSVC++ to run on Windows.
+Binaries are included for Mac OS X and Windows.

 - **ugrep is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source
   code** and does not include any GNU or BSD grep open source code.  **ugrep**